Kreischer House: History

 On June 8, 1894, Edward B. Kreischer allegedly committed suicide by shooting himself in the right temple near his place of business, although murder is an ongoing theory.
 (Reportedly, his wife had an affair with a doctor, Kreischer found out, and his wife was poisoning him with the doctor's help.)
 Since then, there have been claims that Kreischer has haunted the property.
 Along with other local stories of the house's violent history, this has given the house a supernatural reputation, leading it to be used as a location on television shows including Boardwalk Empire.

 In 1998, the Kreischer Mansion was bought with the intention of restoration and eventual sale by Isaac Yomtovian.
 In 2008, then caretaker Joseph "Joe Black" Young was revealed to be a hitman for the Bonanno crime family, more specifically serving under Bonanno soldier Gino Galestro.
 He was convicted of the murder of rival mob associate Robert McKelvey, committed three years earlier on the property.
+The house was sold in 2024 to Eric Bischoff and Julia Mackie, who restored it; the project received $445,000 in state funding.